flatcar-archive/flatcar-docs/os/booting-with-pxe.md

 ## Adding a Custom OEM

-Similar to the [OEM partition][oem] in Flatcar Linux disk images, PXE images can be customized with an [Ignition config][ignition] bundled in the initramfs.
+Similar to the [OEM partition][oem] in Flatcar Container Linux disk images, PXE images can be customized with an [Ignition config][ignition] bundled in the initramfs.
 Simply create a `./usr/share/oem/` directory, add a `config.ign` file containing the Ignition config, and add the directory tree as an additional initramfs:

 ```sh
 mkdir -p usr/share/oem